-The New Instrument Procedures Manual (IPM) 5th edition has been fully updated and expanded in 2013 with the latest information and technologies.
+The New Instrument Procedures Manual (IPM) 6th edition has been fully updated and expanded in 2017 with the latest information and technologies.
 It is based on the Canadian regulatory and airspace system which is similar to the ICAO standard.
 The author of the new edition, Captain David Holland, is the President of Aerosolutions and the author of the past two editions of the IPM.
-He has experience flying IFR throughout the world including northern Canada and most oceanic airspace.
+He has experience flying IFR throughout the world including northern Canada and oceanic airspace.

 As the author, Aerosolutions has been approved by the publisher, Aviation Publishers Ltd to offer the IPM at the discount price of $75.
 Please fill out the form in the sidebar (or the bottom of this page if on a mobile device) to purchase your copy of the IPM.

 The IPM provides students and experienced pilots with information on today’s aircraft, satellite and ground-based instrument systems, departure, enroute and approach procedures, and air traffic control regulations.
-In addition, this edition of the IPM includes new chapters on pilot performance, automation and technology and international procedures.
 Every phase of flight, from pre-flight to landing, is discussed in terms of a safe and efficient IFR flight.

 Chapter 1 Physiological Factors Related to Instrument Flight deals with the physiological effects and human factors encountered in instrument flying, including how to handle disorientation.